armollica/TableShaper/examples/census/README.md

 filter -r 'fips[:2] != "72"' \
 ```

-Join the census data to the geodata using the FIPS codes.
+Join the census data to the geodata using the FIPS code column.
+Since the current "target" table is `counties` we need to tell TableShaper that we'll be joining this to the `foreign_born` table we cleaned earlier.

 ```bash
 join --left -k fips foreign_born